theHsEdition/PatrickHanus.com/_drafts/2017-11-02-pay-off-your-student-loads-in-2-years.md

 permalink: "/posts/how-to-pay-off-your-student-loans.html"

 ---
-Despite the avialablity of education, Student loans are a severe problem, millenials are shooting their own lives in the foot.
+Despite the availability of education in the 21st Century, the infamous "student loan" plagues students across the globe (probably).
+Millennials are shooting their own lives in the foot, as they attempt to begin their careers with overwhelming amounts of debt.

 I love my parents and they are great people but when you are 1 of 5 children, they didn't have the means to put me through college.
 When I graduated college I had about $25k in student loans.
 I will be the first to admit this isn't really that bad, but that is also part of how I paid them off in 2 years.